jared-richard-clarke/student/geometry/README.md

 # Geometry

-I'm teaching myself how to program geometry and computer graphics.
-I'm also trying to better understand the syntax and semantics of different programming languages.
+I'm teaching myself computer graphics and geometry.

 > Geometry(noun): the branch of mathematics concerned with the properties and relations of points,
 > lines, surfaces, solids, and higher dimensional analogs.